superseriousbusiness/gotosocial/docs/admin/domain_permission_subscriptions.md

 Say that `instance-g.example.org` in the previous section decides that they agree with most of the collaboratively-curated blocklist, but they actually would like to keep federating with ``fashy-arseholes.example.org`` for some godforsaken reason.

-This can be done in one of two ways:
+This can be done in one of three ways:

-1. The admin of `instance-g.example.org` creates an explicit domain allow entry for `fashy-arseholes.example.org` on their own instance.
-Because their instance is running in `blocklist` federation mode, [the explicit allow overrides the domain block entry](./federation_modes.md#in-blocklist-mode), and so the domain remains unblocked.
+1. The admin of `instance-g.example.org` subscribes to the shared blocklist, but they do so with the ["create as drafts"](./settings.md#create-permissions-as-drafts) option set to true.
+When their instance fetches the blocklist, a draft block is created for `fashy-arseholes.example.org`.
+The admin of `instance-g` just leaves the permission as a draft, or rejects it, so it never comes into force.
 2. Before the blocklist is re-fetched, the admin of `instance-g.example.org` creates a [domain permission exclude](./settings.md#excludes) entry for ``instance-g.example.org``.
 The domain ``instance-g.example.org`` then becomes exempt/excluded from automatic permission creation, and so the block for ``instance-g.example.org`` on the shared blocklist does not get created in the database of ``instance-g.example.org`` the next time the list is fetched.
+3. The admin of `instance-g.example.org` creates an explicit domain allow entry for `fashy-arseholes.example.org` on their own instance.
+Because their instance is running in `blocklist` federation mode, [the explicit allow overrides the domain block entry](./federation_modes.md#in-blocklist-mode), and so the domain remains unblocked.

 ### 4. Subscribe directly to another instance's blocklist.